anoma/nspec/docs/node_architecture/basics.juvix.md

 ### Messages

-Messages send between engines in the system are represented by the following types.
+Messages sent between engines in the system are represented by the following types.
 When a message is sent, it is enveloped with additional information such as the sender and the target address.
 These messages go through the network and end up in a mailbox of the target engine.
 Mailboxes are indexed by their unique